Bullitt County & Shepherdsville, Kentucky

 There were over 1,800 car accidents, truck wrecks, motorcycle accidents and other motor vehicle accidents in Bullitt County in 2013.

-Call or e-mail Varellas & Varellas today for a free consultation to find out what our litigation attorneys can do to help you with your personal injury, car wreck, trucking accident, motorcycle wreck, airplane crash, nursing home abuse and neglect, or medical malpractice claim.
+Call or e-mail Varellas & Varellas today for a free consultation to find out what our litigation attorneys can do to help you with your personal injury, car wreck, trucking accident, motorcycle wreck, airplane crash or nursing home abuse and neglect claim.
 Our lawyers are also experienced criminal defense attorneys and can help you with the expungement of previous criminal convictions that meet the necessary requirements.

 Do not delay in calling or e-mailing our attorneys after you suffer injuries due to the negligence or intentional conduct of another person since Kentucky law sets specific time limitations on your ability to bring your case and your claims can be lost completely if you do not take action quick enough.